FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Overview

 \section{Overview}

 This supplementary material provides additional implementation details and experimental results to complement our main manuscript.
+Our FIPER framework explicity models multi-scale patterns and captures periodic features effectively, as visualized in \cref{fig:sr-visual-compare-2}.

-Specifically, we first elaborate on the background of factor fields and learned image compression in \cref{sec:prelimi}, which were omitted in the main paper due to space limitations.
-Next, in \cref{sec:imple}, we present comprehensive details about the benchmarks, including the Video Super-Resolution task, which was not discussed in the main paper.
+In the following, we dive into the details.
+Specifically, we first elaborate on coordinate transformation, the background of learned image compression, and a comparison between single- and multi-image compression in \cref{sec:prelimi}, which were omitted in the main paper due to space limitations.
+Following this, we discuss the differences with factor fields~\cite{factor-field} in \cref{diff-factor-fields}.
+Next, in \cref{sec:imple}, we present comprehensive details about the experiments and benchmarks, including the Video Super-Resolution task, which was not discussed in the main paper.
+Then, we provide ablation studies regarding different components of our pipeline, validating the design in \cref{sec:ablation}.
 Finally, we provide extensive visualizations to facilitate a more detailed comparison of the results in \cref{sec:vis}.